gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/access-control.md

 ### Finding dataset settings

-The dataset settings (1) and access settings (2) (shown below) are only visible if you are a dataset adminstrator.
+The dataset settings (1) and access settings (2) (shown below) are only visible if you are a dataset administrator.

 |                                         Finding dataset settings                                          |
 | :-------------------------------------------------------------------------------------------------------: |